 Even worse, they tend to focus on the reward rather than the purpose.

 This is challenging.
 Because more often than not, we never question our purpose.
-We never ask why we want success in the first place, as if the idea of becoming successful was automatically injected into us.
+We never ask why we want success in the first place.

 Here’s Grant Piros reflecting his thoughts on success (inspired by Derek Sivers):

 “Success is about more than just external factors of money and fame, the internal matters too.”

 I love that.
 In other words, success also means that we feel good inside.

 You know that feeling when you help a stranger without asking something in return.
 Or what about the day you make your loved ones happy.
 Or the day you ship your creations — arts, music, products, and so on — for people to use or enjoy.

 Being famous or getting rich or achieving a high status are just byproducts.
 No they shouldn’t be the goal.